codebythanos/Script-Identification-DC_AY-25-26-/ResNet/README.md

 Update dataset paths inside the script before running.
 This is the link for data set :https://drive.google.com/file/d/1S7KUYfB-lQvbu6GtvZxxDPOD5ZZ080M0/view

-Expected structure:
+Change the path for train and test dir in the .py scripts wherever required Expected structure:
 ```bash
 dataset/